chaw/r7rs-libs/INSTALL.md

 For use in Kawa I recommend precompiling the libraries into class files.
-The script 'build-kawa', for bash or msdos, compiles all the libraries and packs them into a single jar file: r7rs-libs.jar
+The script 'build-kawa', for bash or msdos, compiles all the libraries and packs them into a single jar file: r7rs-libs.jar; the small number of warnings can be ignored.

 Add this jar file to your CLASSPATH for use within Kawa.